Hangzhou Zhejiang, China Travel Guide

 Mandarin Chinese is the official language.
 English proficiency remains limited outside major tourist areas and international hotels.
 You may find communication challenging in local eateries.

 China Post operates as the national postal service.
-Branches exist in major cities for sending postcards or packages internationally or domestically.
+Branches exist in major towns for sending postcards or packages internationally or domestically.

 For deeper cultural immersion, consider learning basic Mandarin phrases.
 Rosetta Stone offers comprehensive language programs.

-General operating times for various services and holiday impacts.
+General operating times for a range of services and effect of holidayss.

 Generally 9:00 AM - 5:00 PM, Monday to Friday.
 Some larger branches may open on Saturday.
 ATMs operate 24/7.

-Most department stores and shopping malls operate from 9:00 AM - 9:00 PM or 10:00 PM, seven days a week.
-Smaller, independent shops may open later and close earlier.
+Most department stores and shopping malls operate from 9:00 AM - 9:O'CLOCK IN the EVENING or 10:00 PM, seven days a week.
+Smaller, independent shops may open later plus near earlier.

 Lunch service typically runs from 11:30 AM - 2:00 PM; dinner from 5:30 PM - 9:00 PM.
 Some street food stalls and fast-food options remain open later.